 To give you a more in-depth idea of how to test blockchain and how it works, check out these aspects below of what you can test using this technology:

 - Block size: Each block in the blockchain only has a maximum size limit of one megabyte but new innovations have led to potential transactions going past this limitation.
-QA testers can leverage blockchain testing tools to see how a block operates if it goes past the 1MB limit.
+QA testers can leverage its tools to see how a block operates if it goes beyond the 1MB limit.

 - Chain size: Although there are no limitations to the chain size in blockchain, it’s still possible for QA staff to test for performance and functionality to see how far it can go.